-Change appearance and behavior of 3D viewports.
+You can change the appearance and behavior of 3D viewports.

-Colors Set various colors for scene elements Animation time Set time for camera animations (e.g. when triggering a camera bookmark) Checkbox Disable camera during camera navigation.
-Speed up camera navigation on heavier scenes.
-Line width Set width for line rendering
+Color options Set various colors for scene elements.
+Animation time [ms] Set time for camera animations (for example, when triggering a camera bookmark).
+Disable camera during camera navigation Speed up camera navigation on heavier scenes.
+Line width Set width for line rendering.